FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

   any VLAN tags (dot1q, dot1ad) and Ethernet FCS, but excluding Ethernet preamble and inter-frame gap.
 Measured in bytes.
 * Packet size: same as frame size, both terms used interchangeably.
-* Inner L2 size: for tunneled L2 frames only, size of an encapsulated Ethernet Layer-2 frame, preceded with tunnel header, and followed by tunnel trailer.
-Measured in Bytes.
-* Inner IP size: for tunneled IP packets only, size of an encapsulated IPv4 or IPv6 packet, preceded with tunnel header, and followed by tunnel trailer.
-Measured in Bytes.
 * Device Under Test (DUT): In software networking, "device" denotes a specific piece of software tasked with packet processing.
 Such device is surrounded with other software components (such as operating system